dlete/wk_eos/containerlabs/dl_one/README.md

 sudo containerlab deploy -t <topology_file>
 ```

+from within the .venv of the host
+ansible-playbook playbook/ping.yml

 open as many terminals as you want, and connect to the container
 ```bash
 # containerlabs/ansible